Susheel4115/myntra-clone-fe/README.md

 ## Improvement

--Trying to convert this logic to redux predictable state container
+-Trying to convert this logic to redux predictable state container.